 Environment Variables

 Environment variables offer a way to make configuration data available at the start of a BPMN process execution.
 They are the same for all running process instances.
-They can be defined by adding a member variable with the Spring-Framework @Value annotation to the configuration class TutorialConfig
+They can be defined by adding a member variable with the Spring-Framework @Value annotation to any Spring managed bean.
+For the DSF, the most prominent are classes annotated with @Configuration

 .
 The value of the annotation uses the ${..}